Comparative and European Public law [Cognomi A-L]

 Goals of the exams:

-- The written test evaluates the knowledge acquired during the course and the student’s ability to use such knowledge to correctly frame and to solve legal issues.
-It consists in both multiple-choice and open questions on topics explained in the classroom.
-The written test is evaluated and marked and students can integrate it with an oral exam.
+- The written test evaluates the knowledge acquired during the course and the student's ability to use such knowledge to correctly frame and to solve legal issues

-- The oral exam for those who did not attend classes (or did not take the written test) is based on the whole syllabus and checks:
+- The oral exam for those who did not attend classes (or did not take the written test) checks:

 a) the acquired knowledge;